5 Strategies for Success with Real Time Marketing

 For example, when fashion brand ASOS had 17,000 bags printed that misspelled “online,” they were quick to point out the mistake and poke a little fun at themselves.
 They tweeted, “We *may* have just printed 17,000 bags with a typo.
 We’re calling it a limited edition.”
 They included a picture of the new bags.

 Another unconventional example is that of Fast-food chain, Wendy’s.
-Regardless of RTM, Wendy’s is a great example of a brand who is doing social right by being bold, funny, and quick.
-All important characteristics for RTM success.
+Regardless of RTM, Wendy’s is a great example of a brand that is doing social right by being bold, funny, and quick.
+All important characteristics for real time marketing success.
 Similarly to ASOS, Wendy’s were responsible for “triggering” their own RTM event.
 All it took was some quick thinking (and a speedy response).
 Fan Carter Wilkerson posted, “Yo @Wendys how many retweets for a year of free chicken nuggets?”
 Wendy’s quickly responded, “18 million.”

 Tip: Note below how Microsoft specifically calls out Amazon and Google.
 This is the same tactic that made the ice bucket challenge go viral.
 Use specific “callouts” to make your RTM campaign go viral, one person (and their followers) at a time.